Laws of Form

-The book
+Contents

 The preface states that the work was first explored in 1959, and Spencer Brown cites Bertrand Russell as being supportive of his endeavour.
 (Note: This is also mentioned by Russell in his autobiography, (Russell 2014).)
 He also thanks J. C. P. Miller of University College London for helping with the proofreading and offering other guidance.
 In 1963 Spencer Brown was invited by Harry Frost, staff lecturer in the physical sciences at the department of Extra-Mural Studies of the University of London, to deliver a course on the mathematics of logic.

 LoF emerged from work in electronic engineering its author did around 1960.
 Key ideas of the LOF were first outlined in his 1961 manuscript Design with the Nor, which remained unpublished until 2021, and further refined during subsequent lectures on mathematical logic he gave under the auspices of the University of London's extension program.
 LoF has appeared in several editions.
 The second series of editions appeared in 1972 with the "Preface to the First American Edition", which emphasised the use of self-referential paradoxes, and the most recent being a 1997 German translation.
 LoF has never gone out of print.

 LoFs mystical and declamatory prose and its love of paradox make it a challenging read for all.
-Spencer-Brown was influenced by Wittgenstein and R. D. Laing.
+Spencer-Brown was influenced by Ludwig Wittgenstein and R. D. Laing.
 LoF also echoes a number of themes from the writings of Charles Sanders Peirce, Bertrand Russell, and Alfred North Whitehead.

 The work has had curious effects on some classes of its readership; for example, on obscure grounds, it has been claimed that the entire book is written in an operational way, giving instructions to the reader instead of telling them what "is", and that in accordance with G. Spencer-Brown's interest in paradoxes, the only sentence that makes a statement that something is, is the statement which says no such statements are used in this book.
 Furthermore, the claim asserts that except for this one sentence the book can be seen as an example of E-Prime.
 What prompted such a claim, is obscure, either in terms of incentive, logical merit, or as a matter of fact, because the book routinely and naturally uses the verb to be throughout, and in all its grammatical forms, as may be seen both in the original and in quotes shown below.